matallui/artico/README.md

 ## About

-Artico provides two core components:
+Artico provides two core packages:
  - [@artico/server] - signaling server library
  - [@artico/client] - client library

-As well as a few examples on how to use the core packages:
+A couple of apps are also provided as examples:
  - [artico-example-client] - Next.js application using [@artico/client]
  - [artico-example-server] - Node.js server that uses [@artico/server]